 Contact: Email email@example.com or tweet @miss_mcinerney

-I taught in East London for six years and am now Editor of education newspaper Schools Week and regular columnist for The Guardian.
+I taught in East London for six years.
+I am now Editor of education newspaper Schools Week and a regular columnist for The Guardian.

-I have also written for LKMCo, the TES, the New Statesman, and Prospect, and appeared on a variety of broadcast outlets – including Today on Radio 4, BBC London News, and LBC.
+Because of that I have written for other publications including the New Statesman, The TES, and Propspect, and appeared on a variety of broadcasts including Radio 4’s Today, Radio 5 Live, BBC London and LBC’s breakfast show.

 I have a nerdy interest in free schools & academies.
 In 2010 I published “The Six Predictable Failures of Free Schools…And How To Avoid Them” and spent two years in the US studying them and their American counterpart.

-I was the original creator of the #edselctte hashtag and live-tweeted almost every education selection committee between 2012 and 2014, something which Schools Week now continues to do each week.
-There is no evidence that the education select committee’s online popularity – it is more followed, more discussed and more tweeted about than any other parliamentary committee – has anything to do with me, but I’m going to claim the credit anyway.
+I was the original creator of the #edselctte hashtag and live-tweeted almost every education selection committee between 2012 and 2014, something which Schools Week now continues each week.
+The education select committee is now the most popular of all parliamentary committees.
+It is more followed, more discussed and more tweeted about than any other.
+There is no evidence this has anything to do with me, but I’m going to try and claim the credit anyway.